ltran1612/CS579-Reverse-Engineering/shellcode/README.md

 # Shell code

 The goal of this lab was to learn how to write x86-64 bit program in assembly that can be loaded by a C program.

-This shellcode will execute /bin/sh using exceve
+This shellcode will execute /bin/sh using exceve.

 We also learned about gdb through using it to write our assembly program.

 ## Program